myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-09-27-unix-privilege-escalation.md

 1. The ability to transfer the exploit onto the target
 1. The ability to execute the exploit on the target

-We are never protected against a kernel vulnerabilities.
-So even if you or your company are aware about IT security and are following the CVS publication, you cannot be sure that your system is hundred purcent secured.
+We are never protected against a kernel vulnerability.
+So even if you or your company are aware about IT security and are following the CVS publication, you cannot be sure that your system is hundred percent secured.

 For this reason you must influence the last two points.
-So a good practice will be to focus on restricting or removing programs that enable file transfers, such as FTP, SCP, wget, curl or any program which can permit to realized file transfers.
-If you need this program restrict them to specific users, IP/domains, more they will be restricted and better it will be.
+A good practice will be to focus on restricting or removing programs that enable file transfers, such as FTP, SCP, wget, curl or any programs which can permit to realize file transfers.
+If you need these programs, restrict them to specific users, or IP/domains more they will be restricted and better it will be.

 It is also a good practice to remove or restrict the access of all the compilers such as gcc.

-An other good practice will be to limit directories that are writable and executable, particularly by service users.
+Another good practice is to limit directories that are writable or executable, particularly by service dedicated users (such as www-data for Apache).

-Finally, but it is most of the time hard to do because it has a cost, it is a really good practice to externalized logs in an other machine.
+Finally, it is a really important to externalized logs in an other machine.

 ### Kernel information gathering

-Some basic command to collect some clue for realized a unix kernel exploitation
+Some basic command to collect some clue for realized a Linux kernel exploitation

 | Command                | Result                            |
 | :-------------------- | :------------------------------- |